nallen05/old-norse/flokkr/README.md

 # FLOKKR

-Flokkr is a concurrency library for Common Lisp, purpose-built for building interactive terminal UI applications using skald/bifrost.
+Flokkr is a concurrency library for Common Lisp, purpose-built for building interactive TUI applications using skald/bifrost.
 It is part of the Old Norse Terminal Toolkit.

 Features:
 - Manage multiple dynamic timing loops via a mini-DSL (inspired by the LOOP macro)
-- Immediate response to user input from the terminal
+- Responds immediatly to user input from the terminal
-- Emphasis on syncronization for predictable coordination between multiple timers
+- Emphasis on predictable syncronization for coordinating timers
-- Define forms & compose them seperately via :SUBFLOKKR
+- Define behaviors seperately then compose via :SUBFLOKKR

 Form factor:
+- Cooperative multitasking
-- Cooperative multitasking (there is also a roadmap plan to add an additional lightweight async feature, based on SBCL threads, to handle slow DB queries & cloud API calls outside of the main loop)
+  - (There is also a roadmap plan to add an additional lightweight async feature, based on SBCL threads, to handle slow DB queries & cloud API calls outside of the main loop)
 - Integrated with bifrost for processing events from the terminal
 - Implementation-depedent on SBCL